 Tensas National Wildlife Refuge

-Guests to Lake Bruin State Park with an interest in wildlife will find the Tensas National Wildlife Refuge, established in 1980, a must see.
-This refuge covers 57,000-acres of bottomland forest.
+Visitors to Lake Bruin State Park with interest in wildlife will find the Tensas National Wildlife Refuge, established in 1980, a must-see.
+This refuge is located about an hour north of the park and covers 57,000-acres of bottomland forest.
 It offers guests a unique opportunity to hunt, fish, hike, and view native wildlife.
-The refuge also offers interpreted trails and staff provide educational programs.
-Guests to the refuge will want to visit the Visitor Center.
-Tensas River National Wildlife Refuge is one of the largest privately owned tracts of bottomland hardwoods remaining in the Mississippi Delta.
-Over 400 species of mammals, birds, reptiles, amphibians, and fish call the refuge home.
+The refuge also offers trails, and the staff provides educational programs.
+For more information, guests should head to the Visitor Center, where they'll find brochures, exhibits, and more.

 Winter Quarters State Historic Site